-XCode 3.2.6 is the reference.
-The resulting project loads and compiles without any issues into XCode 4.
+Xcode 3.2.6 is the reference version used.
+The resulting project loads and compiles without any issues into Xcode 4.
 Why not doing this in 4?
-Human brain is misterious (3.x still loads by default on my system :-X).
+Human brain is misterious (3.x still loads by default on my system).

-If you don’t want to use XCode you can use this Makefile (original from binarypool.com tutorial).
+If you don’t want to use Xcode you can use the below Makefile (original from binarypool.com tutorial).
 Adapt it to your own needs.
-It’s configured for producing 32bits binaries only.
+It’s configured for producing 32 bit binaries only.